This post may contain affiliate links. Read my full disclosure policy.

 • veggies- cucumber, tomatoes, radishes, sprouts, microgreens

-• honey and figs,
+• honey and fresh figs (or roasted fruit)

 Nutrition